Urosalpinx cinerea: Life habits

-As indicated by its common name, this predatory snail drills through the shells of living oysters and consumes them.
-Its surroundings are rocky and shell beds.
-It inhabits the lower third of the littoral zone, therefore it is sheltered from any waves the ocean produces.
+As indicated by its common name, this predatory snail uses its radula to drill through the shells of living oysters and consumes them.
+Food supply is mainly found in intertidal areas.
 It selects its food of choice by the odor of the prey.
-Once it embraces the barnacle or mussel with its foot, it drills through the shell.
 It feeds on many different species of invertebrates.
 A few favorites are the barnacle Balanus balanoides and the mussel Mytilus edulis.
-Food supply is mainly found in intertidal areas in the Atlantic region.
-The Atlantic oyster drill finds its food by smell.
-They are found to be more responsive to living prey than to prey that has been killed recently in a lab.
-However there is still no preference when it comes to the prey species or age.
+Once it embraces the barnacle or mussel with its foot, it drills through the shell.
+The Atlantic oyster drill is found to be more responsive to living prey than to prey that has been killed recently in a lab.
+However, there is still no preference when it comes to the prey species or age.

 Just like any other animal, ecological factors affect the growth of an individual.
 The type of food, amount of food, and the amount of time given for a species to grow are all important factors.
-Chloride and sodium, inorganic ions, are some of the major effectors of blood in marine and estuarine invertebrates, including the Atlantic oyster drill.
+Chloride and sodium, inorganic ions, are some of the major agents in the blood of marine and estuarine invertebrates, including the Atlantic oyster drill.

 They range in size, but male and female oyster drills average 24 millimeters and 28 millimeters, respectively.
 Not only are females longer, but they are also taller than their males.
 Almost all Atlantic oyster drills reach their largest size after two full growing seasons.
 About 70% of their size is reached within this time span.
-In the next four or so years to come, there is little or no increase in size anymore.
+In the next four or so years to come, there is little or no increase in size.
 Unfortunately, there is no protected way to check the sex of these gastropods.
 Their shell must be crushed in order to see the genitalia using a microscope.
 Although some females possess a small vestigial formation that may look like a penis, other parts are used to confirm the sex.
-Finding the egg capsule gland, ovary, and any sperm ingesting glands make it easier to identify the oyster drill as a female.
+Finding the egg capsule gland, ovary, and any sperm ingesting glands makes it easier to identify the oyster drill as a female.

 Human relevance

-Due to their ability of "drilling" into shells, the destruction of their nature can cost millions of dollars every single year.

-This snail is a serious problem in commercial oyster farming:
+Due to their ability of "drilling" into shells, the snail's activities can cost millions of dollars every single year.
+It is a serious problem in commercial oyster farming:

-"Next to the sea star, this snail is the worst enemy the ... [oyster fisher men] ... have to contend with. ...Settling upon a young bivalve, the oyster drill quickly bores a neat round hole through a valve, making expert use of its sandpaperlike radula.
+"Next to the sea star, this snail is the worst enemy the [oyster fisher men] have to contend with. [...]
+Settling upon a young bivalve, the oyster drill quickly bores a neat round hole through a valve, making expert use of its sandpaperlike radula.
 Through this perforation the oyster drill is able to insert its long proboscis and consume the soft parts of the oyster."

 Advocates of making use of bycatch, rather than discarding it, have promoted the oyster drill as a food, similar to escargot.